dropbox/nsot/vagrant-files/debian/README.rst

 3. Login to the new virtual machine, cd to demo directory, and run the demo::

     $ vagrant ssh
     $ cd /tmp/nsot/demo
     $ ./run_demo.sh

-Demo data will be built into the new database, the NSOT server will be started, and NSOT will wait for commands from the web browser in step 4.
+Demo data will be built into the new database, the server will be started, and it will wait for commands from the web browser in step 4.

 ----------